directus/directus/docs/extensions/installing-extensions.md

   context: ./
 ```

-This modification allows Docker to build your project with the necessary dependencies.
+This allows Docker to build your project with the necessary dependencies.

 **2. Create a Dockerfile**

-At the root of your project, create a Dockerfile if one doesn't already exist.
-Inside this `Dockerfile`, add the
+At the root of your project, create a `Dockerfile` if one doesn't already exist and add the following:
-following:

 ```Dockerfile
 FROM directus/directus:latest